 There was no seasonal consistency observed in the generic composition as during 1st year a total of 37, 28 and 35 genera were reported, while in 2nd year the generic composition was 33, 35 and 35 respectively for summer, monsoon and winter.

 During the study period, winter had the highest species composition (72), followed by summer (70), and Monsoon (66).
 Mundra has the highest number of taxa (75), followed by Sanghi (73) and Mandvi (60).
-The number of species was higher in the first year, with 47, 60, and 67 species reported in 1st year and 57, 69, and 65 species recorded in 2nd year along Mandvi, Mundra, and Sanghi, respectively.
-(Table 2)
+The number of species was higher in the first year, with 47, 60 and 67 species reported in 1st year and 57, 69 and 65 species recorded in 2nd year along Mandvi, Mundra, and Sanghi, respectively (Table 2).

 Table 1: Phytoplankton density in different station and seasons during 1st and 2nd year (No/Lit)